DeshaniRanasinga28/vdev-20210305/README.md

 Step 3 - Add the flutter tool to your path using following commands:

 This command helps to sets PATH variable for the current terminal window.
-To permanently add Flutter to your path follow the following option step.
+To permanently add Flutter to your path follow the following optional step.

      ` ~$ export PATH="$PATH:`pwd`/flutter/bin" `

+### Optional Step

+Optional Step 1 - Open new Terminal and type the following commands:
+It helps to open your " .bash_profile " file in your computer

+     ` ~$ open -e .bash_profile `

+Optional Step 2 - Add folowing line inside the .bash_profile file:

+     ` export PATH="$PATH:[PATH_TO_FLUTTER_GIT_DIRECTORY]/flutter/bin" `

+Step 4 - Run the following command to see if there are any dependencies you need to install to complete the setup.

+     ` ~$ flutter doctor `